Click to Apply to Be a CBATI (not necessary for participants of Instructor’s Courses).

 Practical Skills Assessment: The video case study demonstrates your teachings skills and hands-on use of BAT in your work with a client.
 Click here for the case study information (PDF).

 We have developed a 5-day BAT Instructor’s Course to thoroughly teach BAT and to prepare trainers for the certification assessments.
 Full participants in those courses can submit shorter video case studies (20 minutes versus the longer case study required for others) and will be able to take the written exam at the course for free.
 Auditors can also take the written exam at the course for free and will need to submit the full video case studies described in the PDF above.
 We recommend shooting that video AFTER the course.
+You have 6 months from your exam date to submit your PSA.
 Click here to read more about the BAT Instructor’s Course.

 Optional: Client testimonial mentioning your use of BAT (any client) with permission to share publicly.